miggynowiggy/grapherson/README.md

 # Grapherson
-A Software Engineering porject submission
+A Software Engineering project submission
-This is a mobile app that tries to assess for Mental Health ailements or disorders through your handwrittings.
+This is a mobile app that tries to assess for Mental Health ailments or disorders through your handwriting.

 ## Project setup
 ```